sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/create-docker-image.rst

 Create Docker image with the Jupyter notebook
 ================

 Create a Docker image containing user-created notebooks, data, and required dependencies.
+This Docker Image would be executed by the Fire Insights App.

 Refer to the `Dockerfile and other details <https://github.com/sparkflows/fire-tools/tree/main/jupyter-docker>`_ to get more details.